Notes from Religion and the Decline of Magic (1976)

 problem of distinguishing exactly which behaviors should be considered

 witchcraft was caused when Protestant reformers asserted the belief that any

 kind of magical activity must be considered harmful.
 Note that Protestants

-did not deny the existence of magic, but they did consider any form of magic
+did not deny the existence of magic, but they considered any form of magic

 to be demonic.